The Longstaff--Schwartz algorithm for L\'{e}vy models: Results on fast and slow convergence: L evy--Meixner systems Levy--Meixner systems

-A source of basis functions and processes that satisfy martingale equalities of the type~\eqref{eq:mart} are the L\'{e}vy-Meixner systems introduced by Schoutens~\cite{Sc00}.
-Recall that Meixner~\cite{Me34} has determined all sets of orthogonal polynomials $Q_k(x)$ that satisfy Sheffer's condition
+A source of basis functions and processes that satisfy martingale equalities of the type (\ref{eq:mart}) are the L\'{e}vy--Meixner systems introduced by Schoutens and Teugels \cite{Sc00,ScTe98}.
+Recall that Meixner \cite{Me34} has determined all sets of orthogonal polynomials $Q_k(x)$ that satisfy Sheffer's condition